ennisj/awesome_sauce_docs/wiimote.md

 Reordering the list works the same way as for the **Game Controllers** list.

-Unlike the **Game Controllers** list, by default in RetroArch, all players will use the first mouse device.
+By default, when entering RetroArch, the first mouse is assigned to player 1, the second mouse is assigned to player 2, and so on.

 This can be changed in the RetroArch menu, under **Settings->Input->RetroPad Bindings->Player 1/2/3/4 Controls->Mouse Index**.
-So it is possible to let player 1 use the first mouse, and player 2 use the second mouse, and so on (such as in a two-player lightgun game).
+So it is possible to let player 1 and player 2 both use the same mouse (some spinner games use the X axis of the mouse for player 1, and Y axis for player 2).

 ## Setting up the IR LEDs for lightgun games